tomaskala/website/posts/2022-02-27-server-structure.md

 > From time to time, a feed wouldn't get updated, and the frontend wasn't very
 > mobile-friendly.

+> Update 2023/02/04: I replaced sfeed with
+> [yarr](https://github.com/nkanaev/yarr).
+This is a delightfully simple feed
+> reader deployed as a standalone binary with an intuitive frontend.
+I am
+> really happy about it.

 # Git

 I have all my repositories mirrored to the server.
 This is mostly for backup in